How to Find and Use Academic Journal Rankings When Choosing Where to Submit

 CiteScore

 CiteScore is Elsevier's journal ranking metric, also based on Scopus data.
-Unlike impact factor, which uses a two year citation window, CiteScore uses a four year window, which gives it more stability and makes it more useful for fields where research takes longer to accumulate citations.
-CiteScore is freely accessible through Scopus and is increasingly used alongside impact factor as a complementary measure.
+It uses a four-year citation window where impact factor uses two years, which gives it more stability and makes it more useful for fields where research takes longer to accumulate citations.
+CiteScore is freely accessible and is increasingly used alongside impact factor as a complementary measure.

 How to access it: CiteScore data is available through Scopus and through the Sources page on the Scopus website.
 Search by journal name or subject category.